fried cabbage and corned beef

 Sale City, GA

-My dad's mother, my grandma, used to fix Corned Beef and Cabbage with cornbread for him when he was younger.
+My dad's mother, my grandma, used to fix corned beef and cabbage with cornbread for him when he was younger.
 It's one of his favorite meals.
-I took the recipe and changed it up a little and my dad, my family, and friends love it.
-Hope your family and friends love it too.
-This recipe is a good stick to your ribs meal.
+I took the recipe and changed it up a little and everyone - including my dad - loves it.
+I hope your family and friends love it too.
+This recipe is a good stick-to-your-ribs meal.
 The cook time on this recipe is more of a long term simmer over a long period of time.

 Blue Ribbon Recipe